JuliaLang/julia/doc/src/manual/performance-tips.md

 Assigning numbers into `a` will now convert them to `Float64` and `a` will be stored as a contiguous block of 64-bit floating-point values that can be manipulated efficiently.

+If you cannot avoid containers with abstract value types, it is sometimes better to parametrize with `Any` to avoid runtime type checking.
+E.g. `IdDict{Any, Any}` performs better than `IdDict{Type, Vector}`

 See also the discussion under [Parametric Types](@ref).

 ## Type declarations